Local government in New Jersey: Forms of municipal government

 New Jersey municipalities are not restricted in their form of government by the type of municipality.
 Any type of municipality that chooses to do so can adopt one of the six standard optional forms of government listed below, with some exceptions.
 Municipalities may also adopt non-standard forms of government by having the state legislature enact a special charter.

 Walsh Act of 1911

 The Walsh Act was enacted in the Progressive Era as a way to remove corruption and political influence from local politics.
 Voters elect three or five commissioners in non-partisan elections.
 Each commissioner is in charge of specific departments within the municipality, and all serve four-year concurrent terms.
-Together the commissioners make up the governing body of the municipality.
+The commissioners exercise both legislative and executive powers.
+The commissioners elect one of their members as mayor, but he is usually first among equals with no powers over and above the other commissioners.

 1923 Municipal Manager Law

 The Municipal Manager Law was enacted in 1923 and is an optional form of government available to any type of municipality.
 Under this form of government, a municipal council composed of three, five, seven, or nine members is elected at-large with a term of office typically of four years.
 The council appoints several key officials, namely the municipal manager, tax assessor, auditor, clerk, treasurer, and attorney.
 The manager is the chief executive of the municipality and is responsible for appointing other officials and preparing the budget for council consideration.
 The manager serves only at the pleasure of the council.
 A mayor is also chosen from among the council members whose primary duty is to preside over council meetings.
 Only seven municipalities currently use this form of government.